Knotx/knotx/documentation/src/main/wiki/Splitter.md

 # HTML Fragment Splitter
-Fragment Splitter reads [[Knot Context|Knot]] having a HTML Template retrieved from Repository using configured connector, splits it into static and dynamic Fragments, updates Knot Context and returns back to the caller.
+Fragment Splitter reads [[Knot Context|Knot]] that contains a HTML Template retrieved from the Repository, splits it into static and dynamic Fragments, updates Knot Context and returns back to the caller.
+We also call those dynamic Fragments "Snippets".

 ## How does it work?
-It splits HTML Template using regexp `<${SNIPPET_TAG_NAME}\s+data-knotx-knots\s*=\s*"([A-Za-z0-9-]+)"[^>]*>.+?</${SNIPPET_TAG_NAME}>`.
+Splitter splits HTML Template using regexp `<${SNIPPET_TAG_NAME}\s+data-knotx-knots\s*=\s*"([A-Za-z0-9-]+)"[^>]*>.+?</${SNIPPET_TAG_NAME}>`.
+This is efficient method, however it has a limitation that one should remember about.
+Knot.x just scans the markup for the opening of snippet tag (`<${SNIPPET_TAG_NAME}>`) and the first occurrence of the end of that tag (`</${SNIPPET_TAG_NAME}>`).
+Because of that `${SNIPPET_TAG_NAME}` should be configured wisely.
+Good example is `knotx:snippet`.
+Do not use standard html tags like `div` or `span` etc. The default value of snippet tag name (`${SNIPPET_TAG_NAME}`) is `script` and you may configure it to any value you want (see [configuration section](#how-to-configure)).

-All matched `${SNIPPET_TAG_NAME}` tags are converted into Fragments containing list of supported [[Knots|Knot]] declared in `data-knotx-knots` attribute.
-HTML parts below, above and between matched snippets are converted into Fragments without Knot support.
+During the HTML splitting, all matched snippet tags are converted into Fragments containing list of supported [[Knots|Knot]] declared in `data-knotx-knots` attribute.
+HTML parts below, above and between matched snippets are converted into Fragments without Knot support (static Fragments).
 It means that they are not supposed to be processed by Knots.
 See example for more details.
-The default value of snippet tag name (`${SNIPPET_TAG_NAME}`) is `script`, however you may configure it to any value you want (see [configuration section](#how-to-configure)).

 **Splitter requires `data-knotx-knots` attribute to be the first attribute in the snippet tag.**